Eastern Illinois University: Academics

 Other academic divisions include the Graduate School, Sandra & Jack Pine Honors College, and the School of Extended Learning.
 The Graduate School was founded in 1951 and has an enrollment of approximately 1,800 full and part-time students with more than 300 faculty holding graduate faculty status.
 The university also includes the Center for Academic Support and Achievement, the Office of Inclusion and Academic Engagement, the Office of Research and Sponsored Programs, and the Office of Study Abroad.
 The university's Booth Library hosts yearly exhibits, the Ballenger Teachers Center, and numerous digital collections.
 The main university art museum, the Tarble Arts Center, maintains a 1,000-piece permanent collection, including a 500-piece collection of late 20th-century Illinois folk arts and related archival information.
 A majority of the holdings are concentrated on art from the state of Illinois and the Midwest region.

 Reputation and rankings

-In the 2025 U.S. News & World Report college rankings, Eastern Illinois University is ranked 14th in Top Public Schools, second only to University of Illinois at Springfield within the state, and is in the top third of regional universities in the greater Midwest.
+In the 2025 U.S. News & World Report college rankings, Eastern Illinois University is ranked 14th in Top Public Schools.